Are Thrift Stores Non-Profit? Are They Actually Charitable?

 How to Make the Most Charitable Impact While Thrifting?

-To make the most charitable impact when donating to or shopping from a thrift store, you need to make sure the store is owned by a charitable organization or declares the exact profit percentage that goes towards a good cause.
+To make the most charitable impact when donating to or shopping from a thrift store, you need to make sure the store is owned by a charitable organization or declare the exact profit percentage that goes towards a good cause.

 When a thrift store is owned by a charity, 100% of the profit automatically goes to the charity.
 Whether the charity uses the money for good is a whole other conversation.